wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-the-honors-math-courses-count">How do the honors math courses count?</h2>
- The Math department has determined that taking their honors math courses should count as follows in terms of our department's requirements:
+<a id=84></a> The Math department has determined that taking their honors math courses should count as follows in terms of our department's requirements:

 | Math 203 | Math 204 |